Avenue Montaigne (film): Plot

 All three face pivotal turning points in their lives on the same night, with Jessica as a thread between all three.

 Classical music reference

 The French pianist François-René Duchâble was the classical music technical advisor for the film, and performs the solo piano works for the soundtrack.
 The character of Jean-François Lefort in this film incorporates elements of Duchâble's own expressed attitudes towards the classical music world.
 In the film, Jean-François states his dislike for the stresses and formality of the classical music world, and wants to perform concerts for children and the ill.
 This is reflected from public statements that Duchâble had made in previous years.

+Reception

+Avenue Montaigne has an approval rating of 74% on review aggregator website Rotten Tomatoes, based on 99 reviews, and an average rating of 6.5/10.
+The website's critical consensus states: "A cute and bubbly French comedy that carries no deeper lessons or agendas than to have a little fun for 90 minutes".
+Metacritic assigned the film a weighted average score of 64 out of 100, based on 25 critics, indicating "generally favourable reviews".